inspirehep/inspire-classifier/README.md

 ## Train and upload new classifier model
 ### 1. Gather training data
 Set the enviroment variables for inspire-prod es database and run the [`create_dataset.py`](scripts/create_dataset.py) file, passing the range of years.
 This will create a `inspire_classifier_dataset.pkl`, containing the label (core, non-core, rejected) as well as the title and abstract of the fetched records.
 This data will be used in the next step to train the model.
+Make sure the generated file is called  `inspire_classifier_dataset.pkl`!

 ```
 export ES_USERNAME=XXXX